Everyone should have some form of backup stove to meet their needs during an emergency or SHTF situation.

 The Biolite 2 has a battery bank that holds 50% more power than the previous model.
 This is important because some sellers are still stocking the original Biolite.

-Buying the Biolite 2 in a bundle is a better value if you are sure you want the matching kettle and grill.
+Buying the Biolite 2 in a bundle is a better value if you want the matching kettle and grill.
 Trust me in saying that you are going to want these.

 For those that enjoy coffee out in the bush, you can get a french press that works with the Kettlepot.